504ensicsLabs/LiME/doc/README.md

 ### Debug  <a name="Debug"/>
 When compiling LiME with the default Makefile, using the command “make debug” will compile a LiME module with extra debug output.
 The output can be read by using the dmesg command on Linux.

+### Symbols  <a name="Symbols"/>
+When compiling LiME with the default Makefile, using the command “make symbols" will compile a LiME module without stripping symbols.
+This is useful for tools such as Volatility where one can create a profile without loading second module.

 ### Android <a name="Android"/>
 In order to cross-compile LiME for use on an Android device, additional steps are required.